royward/pseudo-double/README.md

 This process is reversed for negating a negative power of two.

 The upside is that because this case only occurs with power of two or negative power of two, this case is likely to be rarer than the other cases, which will improve branch prediction.

+# Porting to other compilers

+There are two non-standard features that are gcc/g++/clang specific and might need to be adjusted for other compilers:

+### 128 bit signed integers

+gcc uses __int128.
+This is required for multiplication, division, pow and atan2.

+### Count leading zeros

+gcc uses __builtin_clzll.
+This is required for all functions.
+For x86-64 the

 # Other notes